BDDD... Assessing BD and marketing in professional services investments

 A strategic review is central to a commercial DD but doesn’t always assess how the business development and marketing efforts feed the broader strategy.
 We suggest assessing:

-• How is the strategy built?
-Here you want to understand authors, other stakeholders and levels of buy in - is the strategy central or peripheral?
-What internal and external inputs are taken into consideration (market forces and sector trends, current revenue drivers and concerns, regulatory environment, competitive activity etc)?
-If you are interviewing the target, ask how the plan is executed and measured, and who’s accountable, the responses will likely be insightful.
+How is the strategy built?
+Here you want to understand authors, other stakeholders and levels of buy in and accountability - is the strategy central or peripheral?

 Business Development